flex-development/docast/README.md

 ## Introduction

 This document defines a format for representing [docblock comments](#docblock-comment) as [abstract syntax trees][unist-syntax-tree].
 Development of docast started in October 2022.
-This specification is written in a [TypeScript][typescript]-like grammar.
+This specification is written in a [TypeScript][]-like grammar.

 ### Where this specification fits

-docast extends [unist][unist], a format for syntax trees, to benefit from its [ecosystem of utilities][unist-utilities].
+docast extends [unist][], a format for syntax trees, to benefit from its [ecosystem of utilities][unist-utilities].
-It also integrates with [mdast][mdast], a specification for representing markdown.
+It also integrates with [mdast][], a specification for representing markdown.

-docast relates to [JavaScript][javascript] and [TypeScript][typescript] in that both languages support docblock comments. docast is **language-agnostic**, however, and can be used with any programming language that supports docblock comments.
+docast relates to [JavaScript][] and [TypeScript][] in that both languages support docblock comments. docast is **language-agnostic**, however, and can be used with any programming language that supports docblock comments.

-docast relates to [JSDoc][jsdoc], [TSDoc][tsdoc], and [typedoc][typedoc] in that these tools parse docblock comments.
+docast relates to [JSDoc][], [TSDoc][], and [typedoc][] in that these tools parse docblock comments.
 These tools also have a limited set of tags that developers are allowed to use.
-If developers already have a set of tags they're using, they must spend additional time re-configuring those tags for their chosen tool. **docast does not enforce any tag semantics** &mdash; the user does.
-Tag specifications can be left to an [ESLint][eslint] rule, or a setting akin to [`jsdoc/check-tag-names`][check-tag-names] or [`jsdoc.structuredTags`][structuredtags].
+If developers already have a set of tags they're using, they must spend additional time re-configuring those tags for their chosen tool. **docast does not enforce any tag semantics** — the user does.
+Tag specifications can be left to an [ESLint][] rule, or a setting akin to [`jsdoc/check-tag-names`][check-tag-names] or [`jsdoc.structuredTags`][structuredtags].

 ## Types